kirillzyusko/react-native-keyboard-controller/docs/docs/guides/interactive-keyboard.md

 ## iOS

-The interactive keyboard dismissing works well out-of-box in react-native using `InputAccessoryView`, however if you are not satisfied with the usage of `InputAccessoryView` - you can try to utilize the functionality of this library.
+The interactive keyboard dismissing works well out-of-box in `react-native` using `InputAccessoryView`.
+However if you are not satisfied with the usage of `InputAccessoryView` - you can try to utilize the functionality of this library.

+For that you'll need to follow a pattern from above and add [`onInteractive`](../api/hooks/use-keyboard-handler/index.mdx#oninteractive) handler if you are using `useKeyboardHandler` hook.
+If you are using `useKeyboardAnimation` or `useReanimatedKeyboardAnimation` hooks then no extra actions are required - these hooks will update its values automatically.

-## Full example
+## Full examples

-To see full example of interactive keyboard handling you may have a look on corresponding [android](https://github.com/kirillzyusko/react-native-keyboard-controller/blob/main/example/src/screens/Examples/InteractiveKeyboard/index.tsx) and [ios](https://github.com/kirillzyusko/react-native-keyboard-controller/blob/main/example/src/screens/Examples/InteractiveKeyboardIOS/index.tsx) example apps.
+To see full examples of interactive keyboard handling you may have a look on corresponding [android](https://github.com/kirillzyusko/react-native-keyboard-controller/blob/main/example/src/screens/Examples/InteractiveKeyboard/index.tsx) and [ios](https://github.com/kirillzyusko/react-native-keyboard-controller/blob/main/example/src/screens/Examples/InteractiveKeyboardIOS/index.tsx) example apps.